toptal/picasso/.github/ISSUE_TEMPLATE/component-bug-report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+PR: Link to a PR where we can see the unexpected behaviour

+**Steps to reproduce**
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'